petersopko/task-manager/README.md

    - update (PUT)
    - delete (DELETE)
 6. Save your changes

+**⚠️ WARNING**: Skipping this configuration will result in authentication errors and prevent the application from functioning correctly.
+This is a required step that cannot be automated (in an easy manner).

 This configuration ensures that authenticated users can perform all CRUD operations on their tasks.